sgotti/gomailsync/README.md

 ### Can I use a store in multiple syncgroups (For example IMAP1 <-> Maildir1 <-> IMAP2)?
 By design it should be possible but more tests to verifiy nasty corner cases are needed.

-## Known Problems

-- dovecot, during a folder list command, doesn't quote folder names that has square brackets. [go-imap](https://github.com/mxk/go-imap) (like other imap clients) doesn't handle this correctly (I'm working to fix this).
-GMAIL imap instead quotes folder names containing square brackets (so no problems).
-If you are syncing between GMail and dovecot you'll get problems after the [Gmail].* folders are created on dovecot.